Monstera aka “Swiss Cheese Plant” © FeelPic

 Designing with Indoor Plants

 Indoor plants have many health benefits, with the biggest being mental stress release.
 It’s no secret that the greenery of nature soothes our mind and body, helping us to relax and unwind.
-Anyone remember the green room on Grey’s Anatomy?
-Studies have shown being in the presence of plants lowers blood pressure, heart rate, and the stress hormone cortisol.
+Remember the green room on Grey’s Anatomy?
+Studies have shown that being in the presence of plants lowers blood pressure, heart rate, and the stress hormone cortisol.
 Indoor plants also purify and add moisture to the air.

 Plant Size and Placement